rdsea/iCOMOTSensors/README.md

 - for testing uncertainty (https://github.com/rdsea/T4UME)
 - for testing incidents (https://github.com/rdsea/bigdataincidentanalytics)

+### BTS Monitoring Scenario
+The [BTS monitoring scenario](scenarios/simpleBTS) illustrates monitoring and data analytics for BTS.

+### Network Operations Monitoring Scenario

+The [network operations analytics scenario](scenarios/netops) is used to study elasticity and elasticity of edge-cloud systems for network monitoring.

 ## Supporting Edge Cloud Technologies
 IoTCloudSamples utilizes different programming languages and frameworks.
 Generally, code can be run with
 * Docker container systems